olufemiolamoyegun/Finance-Fabric-Demos/README.md

+🔹 1.
+Getting Started Section
+## 🚀 Getting Started

+To try these demos, you’ll need:
+- A Microsoft Fabric (or Power BI) account
+- Basic familiarity with uploading datasets into OneLake / Workspaces
+- The sample dataset: `FinanceDemo.xlsx` (included in this repo)

+### Steps
+1. Clone or download this repo
+2. Upload `FinanceDemo.xlsx` to your Fabric workspace or OneLake
+3. Pick a demo (DAX, SQL, or Notebook) and run the code snippets
+4. Compare outputs against the provided chart placeholders

 # 💰 FinanceDemo – 5-Minute Low-Code Finance Demos with Microsoft Fabric

 This repo contains a **tiny Excel dataset (`FinanceDemo.xlsx`)** and **5 simple demos** you can run in under 5 minutes.